What Makes Christian Education Christian?

 Christians’ Number 1 Mandate: Love the Lord your God with all your heart, soul, and mind.
 Matthew 22:37

 In order for our students to think biblically and critically, we must learn to think biblically and critically.
 In most school systems, state and national standards are designed to list what students should learn by certain grades.
 Christian education strives to take learning a step further and challenges students about how to think.
 For example, students not only learn what tides are, but how they have been designed by an intelligent Creator (the ultimate life-giver) to oxygenate the ocean in order for life to exist in the ocean.
 He does so for His own enjoyment as well as ours.
-Students not only learn that some countries, like China and India, struggle with over- population issues, but how one’s worldview, one’s perspective on the sanctity of life, affects the kinds of laws that will be created in these countries.
+Students not only learn that some countries, like the Far East and India, struggle with over- population issues, but how one’s worldview, one’s perspective on the sanctity of life, affects the kinds of laws that will be created in these countries.
 Recognizing that man does not invent math but discovers it affects how one views numbers, their use, and their purpose.
 A Christian perspective is a worldview that can give an answer to the why questions.
 Why should we “go green”?
 It is not that we want to save the planet for the planet’s sake; we have a mandate to care for the Earth.
 This is a mandate given for our best interest, and we respond out of obedience.